0xmoei/geth-prysm-node/fusaka-update.md

+# Fusaka (Pectra) Update Guide for Geth and Prysm Ethereum Node

+This guide provides step-by-step instructions to update your Ethereum node running Geth and Prysm for the Fusaka (Pectra) hard fork.

-We were running this node for Aztec sequencer node, since there's a new update to sepolia becaming to fusaka, follow the steps to avoid getting slashed:
+We were running this node for Aztec sequencer node, proceed to avoid getting slahed.

 ### Stop node
 ```
 cd ethereum